vmware-tanzu/secrets-manager/docs/_pages/0110-configuration.md

 ### VSECM_SAFE_SECRET_BUFFER_SIZE

-`VSECM_SAFE_SECRET_BUFFER_SIZE` is the amount of secret insertion operations to be buffered until **VMware Secrets Manager Safe API** blocks and waits for the buffer to have an empty slot.
+`VSECM_SAFE_SECRET_BUFFER_SIZE` is the amount of secret insertion operations to be buffered until **VSecM Safe API** blocks and waits for the buffer to have an empty slot.

 If the environment variable is not set, this buffer size defaults to `10`.